 Since they couldn’t admit me to labor and delivery until I was considered in active labor (4cm), they had me walk around the hospital for an hour to see if I’d progress more.
 If not, I would get sent home again.

-My husband helped me walk as much as I could because I had to stop several times and cling onto him and the hospital walls.
+My husband helped me walk as much as I could because I had to stop several times and cling to him and the hospital walls.
 I was in that much pain.

 After walking around the hospital, around 3:10 am the nurse checked me again and I was dilated to 4cm (woot woot!).

-So around 3:30 am I was finally admitted to mother & baby unit.
-Then, I was given epidural at 4:30 am and my first bag of antibiotics because I was GBS positive.
-Read my other post Every Question You Might Have About Group B Strep During Pregnancy Answered By A GBS Positive Mom.
+So around 3:30 am I was finally admitted to the mother and baby unit.
+Then, I was given an epidural at 4:30 am and my first bag of antibiotics because I was GBS positive.
+You can read more about group b strep here.

 Being in the worst pain of my life and going through all that stress had me so tired.
 But finally being admitted to the mother and baby unit helped me relax a little so I ended up taking a nap.